 The information contained in this Annual Information Form contains certain forward-looking statements and information that are based on the Fund's current expectations, estimates, projections and assumptions in light of its experience and its perception of historical trends.
-In some cases, forward-looking statements and information can be identified by terminology such as "may", "will", "should", "expects", "projects", "plans", "anticipates", "intends" "targets", "believes", "estimates", "continues", "objectives", "strategy" and similar expressions and relate to, among other things:
+In some cases, forward-looking statements and information can be identified by terminology such as "may", "will", "should", "expects", "projects", "plans", "anticipates", "intends" "targets", "believes", "estimates", "continues", "undertakes", "views", "indicates", "maintains", "explores", "designed", "entails", "schedules", "objectives", "likely", "potential" and similar expressions and relate to, among other things:

-- changes in legislation relating to the Fund and its structure, including income tax considerations and the treatment of income and mutual fund trusts; - capital expenditure estimates, plans, schedules, rights and activities and the planning, development, construction, operations and costs of pipelines, facilities or other energy infrastructure; - pipeline system operations and throughput levels; - oil and gas industry exploration and development activity levels; - the Fund's strategy and the development of new business initiatives, including the Fund's midstream business, the Nipisi Project, the Horizon Pipeline, and the condensate initiative; - expectations regarding Pembina's ability to raise capital and to carry out acquisition, expansion and growth plans; - treatment under governmental regulatory regimes including environmental regulations and related abandonment and reclamation obligations; - tolls and tariffs and transportation, storage and services commitments and contracts; - cash distributions and the tax treatment thereof; - operating risks and related insurance coverage and inspection and integrity systems; and - competitive conditions.
+- changes in legislation relating to the Fund and its structure, including income tax considerations and the treatment of income and mutual fund trusts; - the possible conversion of the Fund to a corporate form prior to January 1, 2011 and the ability of Pembina to maintain its current level of cash distributions to equity holders both prior to and for the foreseeable future after conversion (in the form of dividends after conversion); - capital expenditure estimates, plans, schedules, rights and activities and the planning, development, construction, operations and costs of pipelines, including in relation to the Nipisi and Mitsue Pipelines, facilities or other energy infrastructure; - pipeline system operations and throughput levels; - oil and gas industry exploration and development activity levels; - the Fund's strategy and the development of new business initiatives, including the Fund's midstream and marketing business and the Nipisi and Mitsue Pipelines; - expectations regarding Pembina's ability to raise capital and to carry out acquisition, expansion and growth plans, including in relation to the construction of the Nipisi and Mitsue Pipelines; - treatment under governmental regulatory regimes including environmental regulations and related abandonment and reclamation obligations; - tolls and tariffs and transportation, storage and services commitments and contracts; - cash distributions and the tax treatment thereof; - operating risks and related insurance coverage and inspection and integrity systems; and - competitive conditions.